catspeed-cc/invidious/README.md

 ## csp hack patch notes

 CSP hack changes the *c*ontent *s*ecurity *p*olicy from "'self'" to "http://mydomain.com https://*.mydomain.com".
-Only enable this if you have CSP errors when you inspect the video watch page (ctrl + shift + i)
+If you get CSP errors, first thing is to make sure ```https_only``` is set correctly in invidious config.
+Only enable this if you have CSP errors when you inspect the video watch page (ctrl + shift + i) and https_only doesn't fix it.

 ## freshtokens patch notes